Parsa307/WallpaperEnginePKGManager/README.md

-# Wallpaper Engine PKG to Zip and back!
+# Wallpaper Engine PKG Manager!
-Simple program to convert the Wallpaper Engine PKG files to Zip and back!
+Simple program the Wallpaper Engine PKG files to Extract & Repack and Repack! as .pkg!

 All versions are supported!
 (Might change in the future)